 Refers to the percentage of people who followed a link to your website or web page and then exited without any further interaction with your website.
 This can often indicate the performance of your website and its relevance in the search results it shows up for.

-So rather than creating a backlink using “best men’s watches” as the anchor text you would instead use “My Company or brand Name” or “My Company or Brand Name.co.uk ” and even “My Website Name” and this would help to avoid such penalties by diversifying their anchor text ratio.
+So rather than creating a backlink using “best men’s watches” as the anchor text you would instead use “My Company or brand Name” or “My Company or Brand Name.co.uk ” and even “My Website Name” and this would help to avoid such filtering by diversifying their anchor text ratio.

 Example of a branded anchor text link.